DevSecOpsSamples/gke-workload-identity/src/tf/README.md

 ### Manifest Deployment

-**important**: Both the IAM service account and Kubernetes service account have the SAME name when you create it by using `terraform-google-modules/kubernetes-engine/google//modules/workload-identity` module.
+**IMPORTANT**: Both the IAM service account and Kubernetes service account have the SAME name when you create it by using `terraform-google-modules/kubernetes-engine/google//modules/workload-identity` module.
 Thus we will replace Kubernetes service account from bucket-api-`ksa` to bucket-api-`sa`.

 ```bash
 cd bucket-api